Legend: + positive 90-100%, - negative 90-100%, [+] positive 75-89%, [-] negative 75-89%, d positive 25-74% of strains

 hydrolysis, phenylalanine deaminase, lysine decarboxylase, tartrate, acid production from: dulcitol, adonitol, myo-inositol, L-arabinose,

-L-rhamnose, alpha-methyl-D-glucoside, erythritol, glycerol & mucate.
+L-rhamnose, alpha-methyl-D-glucoside, erythritol, glycerol and mucate.

 (c) Costin Stoica